toubkal winter sun rising over a ridgeline

 Evening meals will always be made up of delicious Moroccan cuisine prepared with locally sourced ingredients.
 There will normally be a soup starter followed by a tagine or stew with salad, couscous or pasta and bread.
 We can provide vegetarian, vegan or gluten free meals on request.
 If you have special dietary requirements please let us know when booking your trip.

-In Marrakesh, at the start and end of your trip, you can purchase meals at the hotel or head out in to the city to find a restaurant.
-Less than a 5 minute walk from the hotel you will find Bd Moulay Rachid, a street with a wide range of international and local options and you will find most dietary requirements are catered for.
-Restaurants with international options such as pizza and burgers, French and local cuisine, or if you are wanting something lighter then look for the roadside cafes offering the locals favourite, Omelette Khaali (lamb omelette) and Mint Tea.
+In Marrakesh, at the start and end of your trip, you can purchase meals at the Riad or head out in to the city to find a restaurant.
+The Riad is a 15-minute walk from Jamaâ el Fna Square where there are numerous restaurants with international options such as pizza and burgers, French and local cuisine, or if you are wanting something lighter then look for the roadside cafes offering the locals favourite, Omelette Khaali (lamb omelette) and Mint Tea.

 Accommodation